What Is a Staging Site? How Do You Set One Up?

 - Production website.
 This is the live version of your website that users will see.
 If you’ve been careful throughout the development process, this iteration of your site should be bug-free and provide a flawless user experience.

 By now, you know how a staging website fits into the web development process.
-However, you may still be wondering if using one is suitable for your needs.
+However, you may still be wondering if using a staging environment is suitable for your needs.
 Let’s walk through the pros and cons to help you make an informed decision.

-It doesn’t take much to sell the benefits of staging sites.
+It doesn’t take much to sell the benefits of a WordPress staging site.
 They:

 - Enable you to produce better websites